mach-composer/mach-composer-cli/docs/src/components/index.md

 For some components, the *domain* and thus the implementation is quite straight-forward and clear, like for example a component responsible for **handling payments** or a component that should **sends a confirmation email** upon a new order.

 #### Complex components
-Some components might be a bit more complex, but still a good fit for a single component;
+Some components might be a bit more complex, but still a good fit for a single component;<br>
-For example an **ERP component** that imports data from an ERP system and exports commercetools order data to be imported in the ERP.
+For example an **ERP component** that imports data from an ERP system and exports commercetools order data to be imported in the ERP.<br>
 This might include multiple serverless functions that receive different triggers for example:

 - New object is upload to a S3 bucket or Storage account